justaver/RC_Autonomous_Robot/README.md

 Motors: DC motors for powering the car’s movement.
 Sensors: (Planned or in-progress) Integration of LIDAR, ultrasonic, or IR sensors for obstacle detection and autonomous navigation.
 Bluetooth Module: Enables remote control functionality.
-Current Status
+#Current Status
 This project is in active development.
 Here's what's been implemented so far:
 Basic motor control via Raspberry Pi.
-Bluetooth communication for manual control.
-Initial framework for autonomous navigation algorithms.
+Bluetooth communication for manual control (In progress) Initial framework for autonomous navigation algorithms (In progress)
-Next Steps
+# Next Steps
 Integrate sensors for environmental awareness and obstacle detection.
 Refine navigation algorithms for smooth transitions between manual and autonomous modes.
 Explore options for a dynamic UI to display real-time telemetry data.